lucypa/sDDF/README.md

 In order to run the benchmarks, set `SEL4CP_CONFIG=benchmark`.
 The system has been designed to interact with [ipbench](https://sourceforge.net/projects/ipbench/) to take measurements.

+Checks to make before benchmarking:
+* Turn off all debug prints.
+* Turn off all sDDF related asserts (pass `NO_ASSERT` in Makefile).
+* Run with LWIP asserts turned off as well (`LWIP_NOASSERT`).
+* Make sure compiler optimisations are enabled.

 ## Supported Boards

 ### iMX8MM-EVK